Anthony Tannous, M.D.

 Biography

-Anthony Tannous, M.D., is a Clinical Associate Professor in the Department of Surgery at UT Southwestern Medical Center.
-He specializes in emergency and trauma surgery, abdominal hernia repair, and gastrointestinal surgery.
-He also has a focused interest in critical care and trauma education for surgical residents and medical students.
+Anthony Tannous, M.D., FACS, is a Clinical Associate Professor in the Department of Surgery at UT Southwestern Medical Center.
+He serves as an Associate Program Director for the General Surgery Residency and specializes in trauma, surgical critical care, and acute care surgery.

-Dr. Tannous earned his medical degree at the American University of Beirut Medical Center in Lebanon.
-He completed a residency in general surgery at the University of Texas Health Science Center in Houston and gained advanced training in surgical critical care through a fellowship at the University of Maryland R Adams Cowley Shock Trauma Center.
+Dr. Tannous earned his medical degree at the American University of Beirut Medical School.
+He completed his residency in general surgery at the Johns Hopkins Hospital and the University of Texas Health Science Center.
+He received advanced training in surgical critical care through a fellowship at the R Adams Cowley Shock Trauma Center at the University of Maryland.

 • Fellowship - R. Adams Cowley Shock Trauma Center (2015-2016), Surgical Critical Care